About Peter Purchase

 I’ve written six books.
 The first three: Bright Flame Dark Shadows, The Kite Flyer and Alicia are adult novels with interrelated characters and plotlines forming a trilogy.
 I’ve called it The Truth & Reconciliation Trilogy.

-The next two books: My Brother Andrés and The Dreams of Summer Dartson are young adult coming of age novels.
+The next two books: My Brother Andrés and The Dreams Of Summer Dartson are young adult coming of age novels.
 Set in Mexico and Western Australia respectively, their storylines concern the younger years of two characters in the trilogy.

 The sixth book: Thank You, Gabe is a collection of 24 short stories and 3 short pieces.
 Most of the short stories stand alone, while some are inspired by scenes and plot twists drawn from the adult novels.